srk0102/boat-tracker/README.md

 ### Automated Control

 Utilizing GPS, a user will be able to upload a file containing path data, and our program will navigate the platform along the path.
-Additionally, the program will log the platforms position and orientation, so treatment coverage can be monitored.
+Additionally, the program will log the platform's position and orientation, so treatment coverage can be monitored.

 ### Components
 For a list of physical components, see the wiki.